 Chicken Kosha and Mutton Kosha as well are two delicacies that came into existence all thanks to a roadside cult eatery Golbari.
-Golbarir Mangsho is something you will heard the Kolkatans either love or hate.
+Golbarir Mangsho is something you will hear the Kolkatans either love or hate.
 There is a reason for that though.
 Over the years, the texture of the cooked meat from Golbari is not something people are preferring.
-The reason for sure is the availability of the Kosha items in most of the Bong-style eateries in Kolkata.
-In some places, they serve soft chunks of meat instead of the chewy pieces which are signature to Golbari.
+The reason for sure is the availability of Kosha items in most of the Bong-style eateries in Kolkata.
+In some places, they serve soft chunks of meat instead of the chewy pieces which are the signature of Golbari.
 I do not have much problem with the chewy pieces as to me it is the gravy that makes Kosha Mangsho different.

 To make perfect Chicken Kosha

 Slow cooking is the key for sure while cooking perfect Chicken Kosha. however, it is not normal cooking, instead, you have to fry the meat with the marinade and spices continuously to get the perfect texture of the gravy.
 I think Kosha murgi is way more difficult than Mutton Kosha when the cooking part is concerned.
 Over-cooking will result in chewy pieces of chicken which for sure is a clear no-no. However, while you cannot opt for overcooking while using chicken that does not mean, you don't need to "bhuno" the spices.

 - Good quality curry cut chicken

 - Coriander powder

 - Sahi Garam Masala